Delta-Software-Innopolis/ITPHelperBot/README.md

 ### Setup:
 Required system: Any GNU/Linux distribution or MacOS.
+Windows is not supported.
 For simplicity, the following instructions suppose that you use Ubuntu 20.04.
 For other distros ans MacOS steps are simillar.

 Required Python version: 3.12 or above